1986ajitsingh/Trivia/Source/Trivia/README.md

 ## Author -
 [**Ajit Singh**](https://www.linkedin.com/in/1986ajitsingh/
-) - Poly-skilled Developer with handson expertise on web and mobile platforms like React JS, React Native, iOS, and BREW, across domains like IoT, security, communication, and healthcare.
+) - Poly-skilled Developer with hands-on expertise on the web and mobile platforms like React JS, React Native, iOS, and BREW, across domains like IoT, security, communication, and healthcare.

 ### Post by the author:
 -  [*Blog*](https://www.globallogic.com/blogs/author/ajit-singh/)